stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 # 2.6 Installation Dependencies

-An installation process performs a set of checks based on the manifest file.
+An installation process has to verify all requirements are met.
 First check to perform is a SONiC base image version match.
-If the
-If a package listed in */depends* is not installed or it does not match the required version condition the installation fails.
-Same way, if a package is installed and it matches a condition in */breaks* section of the manifest file of the package that is about to be installed the user will get an error.
+The package manager has to build the dependency graph and resolve it to verify all dependent packages are installed and version requirements are met.
+Similary the package that is about to be installed does not break any other package or any installed package does not break the installing package.

+The package manager curently won't try to install missing packages or resolve dependency conflicts but give the user an appropriate error message.

 # 2.7 Service File